pixelshaded/alexander-fisher.com/README.md

 ### pixelshaded/symfony-site
 The symfony site src and any tweaks that need to be made to apache configs etc to make it run.

 This image builds quickly to make code changes painless.
+This also separates what changes often from what changes irregularly (env and deps will hardly ever change comparatively)

 ## Making Changes